 signposting to NCA-CEOP partners offering help and support on issues outside of CEOP’s remit, such as ChildLine and BeatBullying;

 reporting of suspected or known child sex offender activity directly to CEOP for investigation.

-Reports can be made to CEOP by a young person or on their behalf by a parent/carer or professional working with these groups.
+Reports can be made to CEOP by a young person or on their behalf by a parent/carer or professionals.
 Children under 11 years of age are encouraged to tell an adult that they trust about what has happened and to ask for their help in reporting this either to CEOP or local police.